Sanne/Seam_2_3/examples-ee6/ui/readme.txt

 * Set JBOSS_HOME environment property.

+* Start the AS7 up.

-* In the ui-ear directory run:
+* In the ui-ear directory run the following to create a ui datasource:

-    mvn jboss:hard-deploy
+    $JBOSS_HOME/bin/jboss-cli.sh --file=ui-ds.cli

+* Deploy the sample:

+    $JBOSS_HOME/bin/jboss-cli.sh --connect 'deploy ui-ear/target/seam-ui.ear'

 * Open this URL in a web browser: http://localhost:8080/seam-ui